szmbthydmnk/quantum-simulation-lab/DIARY.md

 - Configured GitHub Actions CI (`.github/workflows/tests.yml`) to run `pytest` on pushes and PRs.
 - Created `core_development` branch and merged the initial core TN layer into `main` via PR #1.

-## 2026-02-20

-- Extended MPS canonicalization layer with left-canonical sweep using QR-based decomposition.
-- Added canonicalization tests checking state preservation and left-orthonormality.
-- Prepared infrastructure for future SVD-based truncation and right-canonicalization (design and API adjustments).
-- Bumped core version to `v0.1.2` for this development snapshot.